hgrf/racine/README.md

 # Mercury Sample Manager

+## Introduction

-This is Mercury Sample Manager, a sample management tool that enables researchers to keep track of their samples from any PC in a laboratory.
-The programme is a Flask-based web service that runs on a central server on the local network of your research institute and that can be accessed from all other computers on the same network using the normal web browser (should be a recent browser though).
+Mercury Sample Manager is a tool that enables researchers to keep track of their samples from any PC in a laboratory.
+It is a Flask-based web service that runs on a central server in the local network of your research institute and that can be accessed from all other computers on the same network using the normal web browser.

+## Features

+* open source software
+* central data storage on a server in your lab
+* simple interface in your web browser
+* easy to set up using a pre-built docker image
+* hierarchical sample ordering
+* sample sharing between users
+* dated entries (actions) that can only be edited by the creator
+* image and attachment upload
+* image import from SMB servers
+* LaTeX type setting
+* print summaries for specific samples or time periods

 ## Disclaimer